What about a kilt?

 ScotchWear stores are already in Inverness, Edinburgh, Glasgow, Aberdeen and London.

 Now the management of ScotchWear considers whether to establish stores with probably the same concept on the European continent.
-Copenhagen might be a possibility and could function as a test market ...
+Copenhagen might be a possibility.
+Could it function as a test market ...?

 Out of my visit did come the needed information on what I considered the “impossible” part of the case study.
 But it also ended up with me being measured for and persuaded to try on a kilt.